 - Hurricanes/tropical storms: To get coverage for these storms, you typically need to get a separate policy or a rider on your homeowners insurance, especially in certain high-risk areas.

-- Hailstorms: Hail damage is usually covered in a common homeowners or auto policy; coverage of hailstorm damage on a car can be handled through comprehensive coverage if it’s in force at the time of the storm.
+- Hailstorms: Hail damage is usually covered in common homeowners or auto policies; coverage of hailstorm damage on a car can be handled through comprehensive coverage if it’s in force at the time of the storm.

-- Fires and Wildfires: Forest or brush fires are catastrophe events, but fires that burn down a house or destroy a car can be covered as part of a homeowners or an auto comprehensive policy.
+- Fires and wildfires: Forest or brush fires are catastrophe events, but fires that burn down a house or destroy a car can be covered as part of homeowners or auto comprehensive policies.
 A fire intentionally set by the home or car owner is excluded from coverage.

-- Floods: Flood insurance is a separate policy for homes, usually applied to those who live on a flood plain.
+- Floods: Flood insurance is a separate policy for homes, usually applied to those who live on flood plains.
 Flood damage can be part of a comprehensive policy on a vehicle.

-- Tsunamis: Coverages for giant waves and related flooding are typically seperate from your homeowners policy and only available in high-risk areas along coastlines or on islands like Hawaii.
+- Tsunamis: Coverage for giant waves and related flooding are typically separate from your homeowners policy and only available in high-risk areas along coastlines or on islands like Hawaii.

 - Acts of terrorism: Damage from these events may be included in your homeowners insurance, but some policies exclude these catastrophes and require separate coverage.

-- Volcano eruptions: You would need to purchase this as endoresment seperately, though fire coverage in your home insurance can typically cover a portion of the loss.
+- Volcano eruptions: You would need to purchase this as a separate endoresment, though fire coverage in your home insurance can typically cover a portion of the loss.

 Disaster Preparedness for Your Area

 It is a good idea to have an emergency plan for your family when the unexpected happens.
-For example, every household should have a fire escape plan.
+Every household should have a fire escape plan.
 In case of a fire, know your family’s escape routes and meeting places.
-The same is true of major storms, since every geographic area in the U.S. experiences tornadoes, windstorms or hurricanes.
+The same is true of major storms, since every geographic area in the US experiences tornadoes, windstorms and hurricanes.
 Know your storm shelter areas and evacuation plans.

 Always have emergency supplies on hand, including flashlights, batteries, power generators, non-perishable food and emergency water.
-If you have advance warning, make contact with your insurance agent and out-of-town family members.
+If you have advance warning, contact your insurance agent and out-of-town family members.

 Do You Need Catastrophe Coverage?

-For example, some areas in the U.S. are considered to be in “100-year flood zones” or may be at risk for flooding only every 200 years.
-Central California, for instance, experienced a catastrophic flood in 1861 that created an inland sea for a period of six months, and scientists are concerned that such a “megaflood” could happen again.
+Some areas in the US are considered to be in 100-year flood zones, while others may be at risk for flooding only every 200 years.
+Central California experienced a catastrophic flood in 1861 that created an inland sea for a period of six months, and scientists are concerned that such a megaflood could happen again.

 Predicting exactly what disasters you may need to prepare for and deciding whether you need catastrophe insurance is complicated.
 You can start with the following questions:

-- Do you live in an area that is at high risk of tornadoes?
+- Do you live in an area that is at high risk for tornadoes?